d0sboots/PerfectTower/README.md

 ```

-## Factory management scripts
+## Dust Up-tierer
-The first one is a <s>simple</s> ore crushing/dust up-tiering combo.
-This works stand-alone, but pairs nicely with other factory automation that expects dust to be available.
+This is a <s>simple</s> ore crushing/dust up-tiering combo.
+It works stand-alone, but pairs nicely with other factory automation that expects dust to be available.
 At __9__ actions, this should also work for everyone.
 It tries to crush any un-crushed ores, and up-tiers dust while trying to make the dust distribution match its built-in target ratios.

 `D0S.DustManager 2 1 9`
 ```